seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/11-player.md

 ## ACT V

-### SCENE I: Before the Temples of Mars, Venus, and Diana
+### SCENE I. Before the Temples of Mars, Venus, and Diana.

 *Three altars erected--to Mars, Venus, and Diana.*